StanKarpenko1/game-hub-react/LEARNME.md

    - one thing is missing - current sort order
    - back to app componet -

 # Stage 28.
 Handling games without images
     -   for the games without image - use default placeholder
     - go to image-url.ts

+# Stage 30.
+Building search input
+-  create SearchInput.tsx
+- go to NavBar, fix the label is wrapped
+- go to ColorModeSwitch and add nowrap
+- go to navbar and delete justifyContent='space-between' from HStack
+- add icon to the search, go to SearchInput